 Monthly tax outturn data are published here, usually by the end of the following month, shortly after they are reported to Ministers.

-Total unconsolidated tax revenue for the eight months ended February 2019 was $177 million (0.3%) below the 2018 Half year Economic and Fiscal Update (2018 HYEFU) forecast and $3,229 million (5.7%) greater than last year.
-Customs and excise duties were above forecast while corporate tax was below forecast.
+Total unconsolidated tax revenue for the eight months ended February 2020 was $50 million (-0.1%) below the 2019 Half-year Economic and Fiscal Update forecast and $4,112 million (6.9%) greater than last year.
+All major tax types were above forecast, except for company tax.

-Total unconsolidated tax receipts for the eight months ended February 2019 were $153 million (0.3%) below forecast.
-Customs and excise duties were above forecast while corporate tax was below forecast.
-For further details, refer to the Financial Statements of the Government of New Zealand for the Eight Months to 28 February 2019.
+Total unconsolidated tax receipts for the eight months ended February 2020 were $487 million (0.8%) above forecast.
+Most major tax types were above forecast.
+For further details, refer to the Financial Statements of the Government of New Zealand for the Eight Months ended 29 February 2020.

 The figures reported in the spreadsheets are on an unconsolidated basis, adding to total tax, and differ from the figures reported in the monthly financial statements of the Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.

 Next Release of Tax Outturn Data#